 Beijing's prominent art district is home to 798 Space, an art gallery housed in a former electronics factory that built components for China's first atomic bomb and early satellites.
-The gallery is large and airy, capable of comfortably holding more than a thousand people, and it provides an unusual and stimulating background for the art on display.
-Exhibiting the latest in contemporary Chinese art in its lofty viewing rooms, 798 Space is a visual delight to any traveller.
-Besides the regular national and international exhibitions, 798 Space also hosts corporate and commercial events like fashion shows, product launches, conferences and fairs.
+The gallery is large and airy, capable of comfortably holding more than a thousand people, providing an unusual and stimulating background for the modern art on display.
+Exhibiting the latest in contemporary Chinese art in its lofty viewing rooms, 798 Space is a visual delight for any traveller.
+Besides regular national and international exhibitions, 798 Space also hosts corporate and commercial events like fashion shows, product launches, conferences, and fairs.
 Within the gallery there is a film and video viewing area and a tempting gallery bookshop.
-There is also space for eating, relaxing and socialising, and a colourful little restaurant called the Old Factory Bar, set in what was once a work space in the original factory, that makes Italian food.
-The precinct itself is dotted with avant-garde statues, charming coffee shops and noodle bars, and a plethora of other wonderful art galleries to visit.
-It is a trendy and culturally exciting area of Beijing which is exciting to explore.
+There is also space for eating, relaxing and socialising, in a colourful little restaurant within the gallery.